Acex215/usd-exchange/CONTRIBUTING.md

 To build OpenUSD Exchange SDK for different flavors of the upstream dependencies, we provide the following tokens that can be overridden on the commandline:
 - `$usd_flavor`: either 'usd' or 'usd-minimal'
 - `$usd_ver`: many options, see details below
-- `$python_var`: 3.11, 3.10, 0 (disable python)
+- `$python_ver`: 3.11, 3.10, 0 (disable python)

 For example, to build with USD 23.11 and Python 3.10, call `repo --set-token usd_flavor:usd --set-token usd_ver:23.11 --set-token python_ver:3.10 build`.

-Similarly, for a minimal monothlicic build of USD 24.05 with no python support, so should call `repo --set-token usd_flavor:usd-minimal --set-token usd_ver:24.05 --set-token python_ver:0 build`.
+Similarly, for a minimal monothlicic build of USD 24.05 with no python support, call `repo --set-token usd_flavor:usd-minimal --set-token usd_ver:24.05 --set-token python_ver:0 build`.

 > Important : When building multiple flavors using the same working directories, you need to rebuild using `-x/--clean` to force premake to re-create all artifacts.